amyylin1/MechaCar_Statistical_Analysis/README.md

 2. The null hypothesis states that there is no difference in cost between Mechacar and its competition.
 The alternative hypthesis states that Mechacar costs less than its competition.

-3. Pair-wise t-test to test the hypothesis
+3. Statistical test:  pair-wise t-test

-4. price at the time of purchase and price of maintenance.
+4. Data: the price at the time of purchase and the price of maintenance